Ear drainage culture

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results may be a sign of infection by bacteria, virus, or fungus.

-The test results may reveal which specific organism is causing the infection and help your doctor decide on appropriate treatment.
+The test results may show which organism is causing the infection.
+It will help your doctor decide on the right treatment.

 Ear drainage culture Risks

 No risks are involved with swabbing the ear canal.
-For risks related to ear surgery, see myringotomy.
+Ear surgery may involve some risks.

 Buttaravoli P, Leffler SM.
 Otditis extgerna (swimmer's ear), acute.
 In: Buttaravoli P, Leffler SM, eds.
 Minor Emergencies.
 3rd ed.
 Philadelphia, PA: Mosby Elsevier; 2012:chap 34.